The Absolute Best Places for Pastrami in NYC

 Tucked into Avenue A is an unassuming, tiny storefront that will transport you to an old-world general store far away from Manhattan, with a tin-stamped ceiling and wooden shelves stacked with oils, jams, and spreads.
 Provisions aside, it’s Pop’s Pastrami sandwich that defies expectations and traditional pastrami norms here.
 Thick slabs of burnt-end brisket, displaying the customary black spice rub, are piled onto a lightly toasted hero, then intensified with dill, fermented cucumbers, a sprinkling of rye berries, and a smear of crackling mustard.

-A Lower East Side fixture since 1888, Katz’s is the quintessential New York pastrami joint, and one of the few places where locals and tourists mix and mingle.
-The sandwiches are sweet, juicy, famously massive, and one of only two in the city with hand-carved meat (Mile End is the other).
-You’d be hard pressed to find a more classic New York meal than Katz’s pastrami on rye with Dr. Brown’s Black Cherry soda.
+A Lower East Side fixture since 1888, Katz’s is the quintessential New York pastrami purveyor, and one of the few places in Manhattan -- and now Brooklyn, too -- where locals and tourists mix and mingle.
+The sandwich here is sweet, juicy, famously massive, and one of the only ones still made with hand-carved meat.
+You’d be hard pressed to find a more classic New York meal than Katz’s pastrami on rye with Dr. Brown’s Cel-Ray soda.

 What Eisenberg’s lacks in decor it more than makes up for in a simple pastrami Reuben sandwich.
 Plop down at one of the 25 seats at the counter, preferably next to a guy who’s been downing egg creams and tuna melts in the same seat for over 20 years, and watch as the chefs behind the counter systematically construct the sandwich from toasted and browned rye bread, layers of pastrami, melted Swiss cheese, sauerkraut, and a dash of Russian dressing.
 Is it Katz’s?
 No, but between the ambiance, shabby digs, and food offerings, it’s undeniably comforting.